In his 41st year of coaching youth basketball, Drew Ondik just can’t get enough of the game.

-In 1995, a final job move brought Drew and his family to Chicago, and for the last 19 years he has coached in the Illinois Rockets travel program, while doing a 3 year stint as assistant coach for Naperville Central High School’s girls varsity team.
+In 1995, a final job move brought Drew and his family to Chicago, and for the last 27 years he has coached in the Illinois Rockets travel program, while doing a 3 year stint as assistant coach for Naperville Central High School’s girls varsity team.
 In addition to coaching in the Rockets program in the fall/winter, Coach Ondik began coaching AAU girls basketball in 2003, winning three Illinois AAU state titles at the 10U, 11U and 13U levels.
-From 2007 to the present, he has coached 17U girls.
+From 2006 to the present, he has coached the 17U Red team girls in the spring/summer and has sent over 100 of his players to college to play the game of basketball.

 Girls GS Program: Bob Bray